sigp/lighthouse/book/src/help_vm_create.md

                                               is not provided, a random password will be used.
 It is not necessary to keep backups of voting keystore passwords if the mnemonic is safely backed up.
-        --stdin-inputs                        If present, read all user inputs from stdin instead of tty.
     -V, --version                             Prints version information

 OPTIONS: